-2.1 This statement has been prepared by the authorities to support the Charnwood Local Plan.
-The key strategic matters covered in this statement under the Duty to Cooperate are; L&L Housing and Employment Needs to 2036; Unmet Need to 2036; and the process of apportioning unmet need to 2036.
-This statement will be reconfirmed and updated as necessary, including for subsequent authorities' Local Plans.
+2.1 The key strategic matters addressed in this statement are; Duty to Cooperate; L&L Housing and Employment Needs to 2036; Unmet Need to 2036; and the Apportionment of unmet need to 2036.
+This statement will be reconfirmed and updated as necessary for subsequent authorities' Local Plans.